Murder of Carol Wardell: Appeal

 In 2007, through his solicitors, Gordon Wardell made an application under Schedule 22 or the Criminal Justice Act 2003 for his minimum term, the amount of time before which he would be eligible for parole, to be reduced.

 Mr Justice Teare who considered the application ruled that the minimum tariff of 18 years set by the Home Secretary would stand, less 14 months Wardell had already spent in custody awaiting trial.

+Release

+Gordon Wardell was released on licence in December 2021, having served 27 years.
+His release was not publicly announced until September 2023, when the Daily Mail reported that he had been paroled 21 months earlier.

 Tributes and memorial to Carol Wardell

 Carol Wardell was described by John Stewart, CEO of The Woolwich as "very well respected and highly regarded" having worked for the company for 12 years.
 He also described her as "the perfect employee".

 In the days after the murder, local people left floral tributes at the front of the Woolwich branch in Nuneaton.

 Carol Wardell's funeral was held on 13 October 1994, attended by more than 100 of her friends and relatives.

 Following the conviction of Gordon Wardell, Carol's mother, Joan Heslop said, "Carol will be able to rest now in peace.
 She loved life and was full of life.
 To have it taken away in such a way was terrible."